 A total of 93 semester credit hours must be completed prior to graduation.
 A full-time student in the PhD Program in Biomedical Informatics has up to eight years from the time of entry to complete the required coursework.
 Continuous enrollment is required unless approval from the advising committee is obtained.
-A maximum of one year of an approved leave of absence will be allowed for continuance in the program.
-If more than one year of leave occurs, the student must apply for readmission to the program.
+Each student will develop a degree plan with written approval of their academic advisor.
+A signed degree plan (https://sbmi.uth.edu/current-students/curriculum/) will be filed each academic year that includes the required and/or elective courses as specified for the student's PhD program.